-At the Leading With Courage Academy, we meet a lot of people who reached the C-Suite who tell us that they don’t need to learn more about themselves or to further sharpen their leadership skills, and more specifically, their leadership communication skills.
+Many people who have reached the C-Suite may believe they don’t need to learn more about themselves, further, sharpen their leadership skills, or expand their leadership communication skills.

-No matter what you do, regardless of title and in spite of years of experience, other people’s perceptions are the reality you have to deal with.
-Sometimes these perceptions are wrong and, from time to time, people misread our intentions.
+No matter what you do, regardless of title and despite years of experience, other people’s perceptions are the reality you have to deal with.
+Sometimes, these perceptions are wrong, and sometimes, people misread our intentions.
 Unfortunately, we are judged by our actions and how they are perceived—rightly or wrongly—by those impacted, whether directly or indirectly.

 It seems impossible to escape this universal truth.
-So, we are left with two questions to answer about how others see us:
+So, we are left with 2 questions to answer about how others see us: